 General information and tips on the topic of eye drops for dry eyes

-- Preservative-free eye drops are preferable as they do not additionally irritate the eyes and the surface of the eye.
+- Preservative-free eye drops are preferable, because any possible irritation of the eyes or the surface of the eyes by preservatives can be excluded from the outset.
 In particular, hay fever sufferers or people who have to make frequent use of eye lubricants should definitely choose a preservative-free preparation.

 - You should also make sure that the drops have not had phosphate buffer or emulsifiers added.
 These can potentially attack the cornea and lead to a decline in vision.

 - The thicker (more viscous) an artificial tear products is, the better and more long-lasting the effect is.
 However, very viscous preparations can impair vision.